Chimney Repair

 Cracked or deteriorating bricks compromise the chimney’s structure and appearance.
 A process called tuckpointing is used to remove old mortar and replace it with fresh mortar, ensuring stability.
 If bricks are beyond repair, they are replaced with new ones that match the existing structure.
 Proper sealing prevents moisture penetration, a common cause of chimney deterioration.

 Ignoring brick and mortar damage can result in serious structural problems.
 Water seeps into cracks and expands during freezing temperatures, causing further deterioration.
-This process, known as the freeze-thaw cycle, can lead to chimney collapse if left unaddressed.
+This process, known as the freeze-thaw cycle, can lead to chimney replacement if left unaddressed.

 3. Fixing Chimney Leaks and Waterproofing